CraigB73/track-my-spending/README.md

 ## Libraries.
  *add Dj libraries/imports chartjs used in project*
 ## Testing
-Testing of Mastermind was done manually by:
+Testing of Track My Spending was done manually by:
 - Ran code through a [PEP8](https://pep8ci.herokuapp.com/) linter with no major issues.
-- Performed multiple run ups of the game entering various correct and incorrect inputs to check input validators.
+-
-- Played the game multiple times to ensure that the attemp count updated correctly.
+-

 ## Bugs